 GUILD STARFIRE III (1967)

-Body: Hollow; laminated 1-piece Sapele mahogany top and back, and laminated mahogany sides; single bound top and back
+Body: Hollow; laminated 1-piece Sapele top and back, and laminated mahogany sides; single bound top and back

 Finish: Cherry Red, nitrocellulose lacquer